 If you're more of a stowaway than a skipper, finding ways to make yourself useful can go a long way.
-Researching and securing dockage or helping keep watch while underway are both great places to start.
+Researching and securing dockage or helping keep watch while underway is a great place to start.
 Some terms to know as you help float plan:

 A float plan is a document detailing the intended agenda for the boat, including vessel, crew, and equipment information, date of departure, date(s) of arrival, fuel stops, overnights, and dockage/anchorage reservations.

-A slip is the section of a dock in which captains park their boats.
-The dock can refer to the general area of the marina where the boats tie up ("Let's head down to the dock") as well the actual flat floating structure itself ("This dock is badly damaged.")
+A slip is a dock section in which captains park their boats.
+The dock can refer to the general area of the marina where the boats tie up ("Let's head down to the dock") as well the actual flat floating structure itself ("This dock is badly damaged").
 A marina's docks can encompass its slips, linear dockage, fuel dock, dinghy dock, and sometimes the ship's store or office.
-On or near your slip, you may find cleats (ideally), electrical hookups, water hookup.
-Down the dock you may find a dock cart for toting gear or provisions, an ice machine, and bathrooms.
+You may find cleats (ideally), electrical hookups, or water hookups near your slip.
+In addition, you may find a dock cart for toting gear or provisions, an ice machine, and bathrooms down the dock.

-As opposed to a slip a boat pulls into, linear dockage is a marina configuration which basically docks boats by lining them up end to end along the dock, one boat's bow to another boat's stern.
+As opposed to a slip a boat pulls into, linear dockage is a marina configuration that docks boats by lining them up end to end along the dock, one boat's bow to another boat's stern.

-Also casually referred to as "a mooring," a mooring ball floats on the water's surface and is secured to the harbor bottom typically via a large, heavy, and permanently-installed anchor, cement block, or other nearly immovable weight.
-Attached to a mooring ball is typically a pennant, which is a length of rope with a loop at the end – the loop not only helps you grab the mooring ball's pennant using the boat's boat hook, it also is the loop through which a line will run to secure the boat to the mooring.
-Different harbors label their mooring balls different ways, and mooring balls vary by the size of vessel they can accommodate.
+Also casually referred to as "a mooring," a mooring ball floats on the water's surface and is secured to the harbor bottom typically via a large, heavy, and permanently-installed anchor, cement block, or another immovable weight.
+Attached to a mooring ball generally, is a pennant, which is a length of rope with a loop at the end – the loop not only helps you grab the mooring ball's pennant using the boat's boat hook, it also is the loop through which a line will run to secure the boat to the mooring.
+Different harbors label their mooring balls in different ways, and they vary by the size of vessel they can accommodate.

-A piling is a heavy post, like a telephone pole, which is embedded into the sea floor and used to secure docks in place or to which boats can be tied.
+A piling is a heavy post, like a telephone pole embedded into the seafloor and used to secure docks in place or to which boats can be tied.

-VHF stands for "very high frequency".
-On boats, the VHF is the on-board radio transmitter.
-Marinas (as well as other boaters, harbor patrols, and the Coast Guard) monitor specific VHF channels.
-Once you've reserved your dockage, a captain will put out a radio call on the channel the marina monitors to let them know he is approaching, request a slip assignment if not provided via the app's Chat function, or ask for assistance.
+VHF stands for "very high frequency."
+On boats, the VHF is the onboard radio transmitter.
+Marinas (and other boaters, harbor patrols, and the Coast Guard) monitor specific VHF channels.
+Once you've reserved your dockage, a captain will put out a radio call on the marina monitors channel to let them know he is approaching, request a slip assignment if not provided via the app's Chat function, or ask for assistance.

-This definition can be somewhat controversial.
-For any captain who has made a marina manager's day more hectic because he/she fibbed or fudged the numbers, this one's for you:
+This definition is somewhat controversial.
+For any captain who has made a marina manager's day more hectic because they fibbed or fudged the numbers, this one's for you:

-When reserving dockage at a marina, when the marina asks for your vessel's Length Overall (LOA) the marina is asking for–wait for it–the overall length of the boat.
-As in, all of your boat.
+When reserving dockage, if the marina asks for your vessel's Length Overall (LOA), they're asking for–wait for it–the overall length of the boat.
 The whole enchilada.
-The total tamale.
-No skimping, no "Oops, when did I get a swim platform??"
+No skimping, no "Oops, when did I get a swim platform?"

-The boat's branding, marketing materials, or the boat documentation that was done pre-customization may no longer have any bearing on reality: in the context of reserving dock space or a mooring, the marina needs to know your boat's literal length overall as measured from its aft-most to forward-most appendages, from the tip of your bowsprit to the back of your swim platform.
-Read more about why LOA matters.
+The boat's branding, marketing materials, or the boat documentation that was done pre-customization may no longer have any bearing on reality.
+However, in the context of reserving a dock space or mooring, the marina needs to know your boat's literal LOA as measured from its aft-most to forward-most appendages, from the tip of your bowsprit to the back of your swim platform.
+(Read more about why LOA matters.)

 The length of a boat's hull where it intersects with the water.